mindspore-ai/docs/tutorials/source_en/beginner/dataset.md

 Packing the dataset into a fixed size `batch` is a compromise method for model optimization using gradient descent with limited hardware resources, which can ensure the randomness of gradient descent and optimize the computational effort.

-Generally we set a fixed batch size to divide the continuous data into several batches (batches).
+Generally we set a fixed batch size to divide the continuous data into several batches.
 The batched data is increased by one dimension, and the size is `batch_size`.

 ![op-batch](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/r2.7.0rc1/tutorials/source_zh_cn/dataset/images/op_batch.png)